 Java is good for:

-- For ensuring high speed and productivity of the project.
+- ensuring high speed and productivity of the project.

 Python is your perfect fit if:

-- If you are a developer who uses statistical techniques or a data scientist who integrates his assignments with a system.
+- you are a developer who uses statistical techniques or a data scientist who integrates his assignments with a system;

 What Software to Choose to Start a Big Data Project?

 First off, you should decide if you are ready to use an open-source solution or an enterprise one.
-Open source solutions are good because they are free to use.
-The main disadvantage of such software is that the support is not provided in case of any failures.
-Enterprise solutions can be customized and maintained.
-Look at the most popular BD open source tools:
+Open-source solutions are good because they are free to use.
+The main disadvantage of such software is that you won’t get complete support in case of any failures.
+On the other hand, custom solutions can be customized and maintained.
+Look at the most popular BD open-source tools: